bazimogmbh/EasyPurchase/README.md

     appstoreId: "yourAppStoreID",
     secretKey: "yourSecretKey",
     lifetimeProductId: "yourLifetimeProductId",
-    defaultOfferId: "product Id tha will be selected by defaults",
+    defaultOfferId: "product Id that will be selected by defaults",
     offerIds: [Array of product IDs you want to show in an offer to the user],
     allProductIds: [Array of all product IDs that give a subscription to the user] )